 List of scripts which are allowed as post add scripts.
-The script needs to be later enabled in the Component configuration.
+The script needs to be later enabled in the Component configuraexamples/hook-update-linguas Updates LINGUAS file or ALL_LINGUAS in confingure script.

 Weblate comes with few example hook scripts which you might find useful: